We don’t support this browser anymore.

 We dispel five common myths about Stocks and Shares ISAs.

-ISAs have always been a great option for helping to shelter your money from UK tax.
+ISAs have always been a great option for helping to save you UK tax.

 But with different types of ISA available and rule changes over the years, some common misconceptions still exist about Stocks and Shares ISAs.